-The workshop will be held in Room MH108-9, on the first floor of the Mary Seacole (MH) Building, City Campus, University of Wolverhampton.
+The workshop will be held in Room MC228 (not MH108-9, as previously advertised), on the second floor of the Millennium City (MC) Building, City Campus, University of Wolverhampton.

-The Mary Seacole (MH) Building is located on City Campus Molineux (North), a short (10/15 minutes) walk from Wolverhampton’s bus and train stations.
+The Millennium City (MC) Building is located on City Campus Wulfruna, in Wolverhampton, a short (10 minutes) walk from Wolverhampton’s bus and train stations.

 For maps and directions, please see: